antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 such scores as a Track to use further analyses in R2.

 * Click on the **store** link in the small table, a bit underneath the heatmap.
-* In the page that pop ups, you can adjust settings
+* In the page that pop-ups, you can adjust settings
 * Check the name that is provided for this signature score: _hallmark_myc_targets_v1 and read the description
 * We leave everything as is and click on **Build set**